ko1nksm/getoptions/README.md

 - switches (SWITCH)
   - Options
 - attributes (KEY-VALUE)
-  - `abbr`:BOOLEAN - Enable the abbreviated option
+  - `abbr`:BOOLEAN - Set empty to disable individually [default: `1` if abbreviation option is enabled]
   - `counter`:BOOLEAN - Counts the number of flags
   - `export`:BOOLEAN - Export variables
   - `hidden`:BOOLEAN - Do not display in help